-In this paper, the HRRR-iSnobal combination is documented and described for the first time and assessed across four water years (2018 - 2021) in the East River Watershed, Colorado, USA.
-The model evaluation was in collaboration with the CBRFC to gauge the feasibility of supplementing SNOW-17 with a physically based model.
-A recent report by the United States Bureau of Reclamation evaluated iSnobal as a "flight qualified" product and supports the increased use of physically based models (The Bureau of Reclamation, 2022).
-In contrast to the current literature evaluating iSnobal in operational settings, this work focuses on HRRR as a standalone forcing input source without bias corrections (Havens et al., 2019) or updates from spatial observations (Hedrick et al., 2018, 2020).
+In this paper, the iSnobal-HRRR coupling is documented and described for the first time and assessed across four water years (2018 - 2021) in the East River Watershed, Colorado, USA.
+The model evaluation was in collaboration with the CBRFC to gauge

+95 the feasibility of supplementing SNOW-17 with a physically based model.
+Physically based models have been identified by the United States Bureau of Reclamation as an underutilized emerging technology for snow measurements, and iSnobal was evaluated as a "flight qualified" product through tests and demonstration (The Bureau of Reclamation, 2022).
+In contrast to the current literature evaluating iSnobal in operational environments, this work focuses on HRRR as a standalone forcing input source without bias corrections (Havens et al., 2019) or updates from spatial observations (Hedrick et al., 2018, 2020).
 Removing input data corrections or model updates through in-situ observations increases the CBRFC's ability to adapt the workflow into their daily operations and speeds up model preparation and execution times.
 For the overall iSnobal model assessment, the simulated snow depth was compared against measured observations at discrete in-situ snow measurement stations and spatially at discrete points in time against aerial snow depth maps.
 The iSnobal simulated runoff was compared to the basin hydrograph for basin-averaged assessment.
-Finally, HRRR-iSnobal precipitation inputs and SWE outputs were compared to SNOW-17 to assess the differences between the models.
+Finally, iSnobal-HRRR precipitation inputs and SWE outputs were compared to SNOW-17 to assess the differences between the models.
 This work is an effort to support the increased inclusion of physically based models in operational water supply forecasting in snow-dominated environments.
 Broadly, this work also contributes to the NWS Advanced Hydrologic Prediction Service program operational goals (Council, 2006) by aiming to make hydrological forecasting more accurate and resilient in the face of change.